 We use other companies to help us manage and store personal data and to carry out certain activities on our behalf.
 Our main data processors are listed below, but we may enlist the services of others from time to time:

-- Valldata – our donation processing partner
+- Woods Valldata – our donation processing partner

-- CARE – our in-house fundraising database
+- Dynamics – our in-house fundraising database

-- Mango – our inbound call centre
+- Angel – our inbound call centre

 - Communicator Corporation – our direct e-marketing platform